jaroslav-kubicek/yamlconf/README.md

-- The philosophy behind yamlconf should match with [*"The twelve-factor app"*](http://12factor.net/) methodology
+- The philosophy behind yamlconf should match with [*"The twelve-factor app"*](http://12factor.net/) methodology.

 **Why YAML and not JSON?**

-Because json is not IMHO simply the appropriate format for the configuration.
+IMHO because json is not simply the appropriate format for the configuration.
 For example:
 - It's too verbose and no human friendly.
 - You have to edit also an already existing line when adding new object property or array item.